robertbadila/app-design/README.md

 Containers are used to connect the component to redux and are marked with `_` as a standard.
 In this example `_home.ts` is the container of the Home component.
 `Home.tsx` is the component itself.
-`home.scss` is an optional file with stiles for the component.
+`home.scss` is an optional file with styles for the component.

 ##### 3. Auth logic